specsolutions/specsync-for-tfs-documentation/important-concepts/tfs-authentication-options.md

 ## Personal access tokens <a id="vsts-personal-access-tokens"></a>

 The recommended way to access your Azure DevOps project for synchronization is to use [personal access tokens](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts) \(PAT\).
-PAT is like a combination of a user name and a password that are valid for a certain time only and can have restricted access to your TFS resources.
+PAT is like a combination of a user name and a password that are valid for a certain time only and can have restricted access to your Azure DevOps resources.

-For on premises Team Foundation Server, PAT can only be used if the connection to the TFS server is using `https`.
+For on premises Team Foundation Server, PAT can only be used if the connection to the Azure DevOps server is using `https`.

 To create a personal access token, you have to follow the following steps:

-1. Navigate to your TFS server \(e.g. [https://myaccount.visualstudio.com](https://myaccount.visualstudio.com)\) with a browser.
+1. Navigate to your Azure DevOps server \(e.g. [https://myaccount.visualstudio.com](https://myaccount.visualstudio.com)\) with a browser.
 2. On the upper right corner, click on your name and select "Security".
 3. Switch to the "Personal access tokens" tab inside the "Security" group.
 4. Click on "New Token" to create a new personal access token for synchronization.